Rosuav/StilleBot/templates/help.md

 configuration pages will keep themselves current without your help.
 If your internet connection goes down, this may fail, but it should correct itself before long.

-Potentially-destructive actions are often confirmed using a "wait-late" button.
-Click once, then wait for the button to be available, then click again to confirm.
-Be sure that you actually meant to do this!
-If the button makes you wait a long time, it's probably because the action is more destructive.

 ## For broadcasters

 If StilleBot is serving as your channel bot, a number of configuration pages are